Juvenile Justice Collaborative

 JJC Partners

-In partnership with Cook County system partners, including the Office of the Chief Judge, the State’s Attorney’s Office, Juvenile Probation and the Public Defender’s Office, the JJC engages community-based providers in delivering coordinated services for justice-involved youth.
+In partnership with Cook County system partners, including the Office of the Chief Judge, the State’s Attorney’s Office, Juvenile Probation and the Public Defender’s Office, the JJC engages community-based provider partners in decision making and delivering coordinated services for justice-involved youth.

 The JJC partners currently include a centralized intake and referral home at Treatment Alternatives for Safer Communities (TASC), the Illinois Collaboration on Youth (ICOY) and 13 community-based youth service providers.